 In March 2007, Father Ron Becker was arrested on charges of molesting his niece when she was between the ages of 3 and 7 years old at a home in Jamesburg, in the 1980s.
 In a recorded confession for police, he confessed that he began sexually abusing her when she was just an infant.
 In June 2007, he pleaded not guilty but died in January 2009 before he could face trial.
 In November 2009, the Diocese of Buffalo paid the woman $325,000 to settle her claim.

 Father Becker was also accused of sexually abusing five altar boys “hundreds of times,” at the Incarnation Parish in Ewing during the 1970s.
 The alleged abuse lasted through 1984, and one boy claimed to have been molested “an estimated 150 times.”
 Father Becker told the children that it was God’s way of showing God’s love, and that it should be kept secret.
 One victim told a reporter, “What I went through destroyed my faith.”

-In June 2011, the Diocese of Trenton paid the victims a total of $1 million to settle their claims.
+According to media reports, In June 2011, the Diocese of Trenton paid the victims a total of $1 million to settle their claims.
 After observing how the Catholic Church handled the case during mediation, one of the five former altar boys, said, “I do not believe in the church anymore…I believe it’s a business.
 And I saw that during mediation.”

 In November 2018, Father Becker’s name was included in the Diocese of Buffalo’s updated list of priests with substantiated claims of sexual abuse of a minor.
 The original list was published in March 2018 and includes deceased priests only if they have more than one allegation.
 It noted he had been a seminarian from Trenton.
 In February 2019, his name was included on the diocese of Trenton’s list of clergy credibly accused of child sexual abuse.